 Retrieving Plugin Registration Details

 In order to retrieve your serial number you must provide the e-mail address used during the check-out (typically this would be the e-mail address on your PayPal, Amazon, or Google Wallet account).
-This method does not support transactions placed through the Adobe Add-ons site.

 Here is how to obtain your transaction ID: